1. Purpose of policy

 Research misconduct: a serious breach of the Australian Code for the Responsible Conduct of Research, the Responsible Research Conduct – Governing Policy, other relevant university policies or procedures, and/or relevant legislation that is also intentional or reckless or negligent.

 3Rs: Replacement, Reduction and Refinement as defined in the Australian code for the care and use of animals for scientific purposes.

-4.1 USC expects all researchers to adhere to the highest standards of intellectual honesty and integrity, and to conduct their research responsibly and ethically.
+5.1 All researchers are expected to adhere to the highest standards of intellectual honesty and integrity and to conduct their research responsibly and ethically.

-4.2 All individuals involved in USC research activities are required to adhere to the principles of responsible research conduct.
+5.2 All individuals involved in research activities are required to adhere to the principles of responsible research conduct.
 In accordance with the Code, the principles of responsible research conduct are: